 As a Project Manager, you’ll be expected to be extremely comfortable using these tools, so try using them on your practice projects and learn how to harness their power.

 step 4Study Your Line of Business and Industry

 A good Project Manager isn’t only on top of everything that is happening with her or his team – a good Project Manager is aware of what every other company in your industry is up to.
 You can learn lessons from their successes and failures and apply that to your own projects.

 Find case studies on how other companies in your industry pulled off major projects.
 What challenges did they face?
 How did they overcome them?

 By becoming an expert on your industry, you’ll be in a better position to set realistic budgets and schedules, to recognize potential problems and solve them proactively, and to make a convincing case for your ideas when talking to stakeholders.

-Hitting the books alone isn’t enough to teach you how to manage a project.
+Hitting the books and building your project management knowledge alone isn’t enough to teach you how what you need to know about managing projects.
 It’s time to look for a project to manage.
 You’ll be glad you did this in an informal setting someday when you’re guiding a project with real KPIs deliverables.
 There’s nothing better than real life, hands-on experience.

 But how do you get that experience?

 If indeed you’re pursuing a degree in project management, join a club and offer to manage projects – like events.
 If that’s not an option, look for a charitable organization and help them run fundraisers or events.
 You’ll get great experience while making the world a better place.